openharmony/docs/en/application-dev/notification/notification-overview.md

 - The total number of notifications published by all system applications cannot exceed 10 per second, and that of notifications updated cannot exceed 20 per second.

 ## Relationship with Related Kits
 - Notifications created by Notification Kit are displayed in the notification panel in real time.
-To publish scheduled notifications when your application is in the background or is not running, you can use [BackGroundTask Kit](../reference/apis-backgroundtasks-kit/js-apis-backgroundTaskManager.md).
+To publish scheduled notifications when your application is in the background or is not running, you can use [`BackGroundTask Kit`](../reference/apis-backgroundtasks-kit/js-apis-backgroundTaskManager.md).
 For example, you can use it to publish a flash sale reminder for your shopping application.
 Currently, the notification reminder feature is available for countdown, calendar, and alarm events.
-- You can choose [Ability Kit](../reference/apis-ability-kit/js-apis-app-ability-wantAgent.md#wantagentgetwantagent) to set the behavior intent after a user opens a notification.<!--RP2-->
+- You can choose [`Ability Kit`](../reference/apis-ability-kit/js-apis-app-ability-wantAgent.md#wantagentgetwantagent) to set the behavior intent after a user opens a notification.<!--RP2-->
 <!--RP2End-->